 The Biology Program at Bard College is seeking two tenure-track colleagues to join a team of teacher-scholars committed to excellence in teaching and research.
-The successful applicants will ask cutting-edge questions in neurobiology, physiology, immunology, or developmental biology and will be prepared to teach courses on topics including genetics, development, neurobiology, physiology, anatomy, immunology, or biostatistics, as well as their area of expertise.
+The successful applicants will ask cutting-edge questions in neurobiology, genomics, immunology, or developmental biology.
+They will be prepared to contribute to core courses such as genetics, physiology or biostatistics, as well as teach courses in their area of expertise.
 Successful applicants will also mentor undergraduate students conducting independent research.
-Research facilities include state of the art microscopic imaging, qPCR, and support for invertebrate or aquatic organisms.
+Research facilities include state-of-the-art microscopic imaging, qPCR, and support for invertebrate or aquatic organisms.

 Equal Employment Opportunity Statement

 Bard College is an equal opportunity employer and we welcome applications from those who contribute to our diversity.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, mental, or physical disability, age, sexual orientation, gender identity, national origin, familial status, veteran status, or genetic information.

 Bard is committed to providing access, equal opportunity, and reasonable accommodation for all individuals in employment practices, services, programs, and activities.